 The Fair Employment and Housing Act protects against source of income discrimination.
 The City will work with the CDC to develop a landlord education and outreach program that will include information on source of income discrimination and Housing Choice Voucher programs.
 The goal of the program will be to reduce the likelihood of discrimination, ensure that landlords are maintaining Section 8 compliance, and to expand the location of participating Section 8 Housing Choice Voucher properties.
 This information will be included on the City's website.

 Additionally, the City will continue to require nondiscrimination clauses in rental agreements and deed restrictions for housing constructed with City Funds or City Agreements.
 This information will be promoted through the City's Proactive Outreach Program (D-1.2).

 Timeline: Contact CDC about ongoing efforts to educate landlords by end of

 2023; report efforts and successes in APR

-Responsibility : Planning Department, Planning Commission, City Council, City
+Responsibility: Planning Department, Planning Commission, City Council, City community

 Manager

-Funding : Departmental Budget (General Fund)

-Objective: During the planning period, contact 15 landlords throughout the
+Objective: During the planning period, contact 15 landlords throughout the revise from previous Housing Element

-community

-Context : Fair Employment and Housing Act; AB 686 - AFFH; review and

-revise from previous Housing Element

-Program D-2.2 Zoning for a Variety of Housing TypesZoning Code Updates a) Permanent Supportive Housing and Low Barrier Navigation Centers: Decades of research show providing people with a stable, affordable place to live that does not limit length of stay, along with services that promote housing stability-the combination known as "supportive housing"-ends homelessness among people with the greatest vulnerabilities, including people experiencing chronic homelessness.
+Context: Fair Employment and Housing Act; AB 686 - AFFH; review and a) Permanent Supportive Housing and Low Barrier Navigation Centers: Decades of research show providing people with a stable, affordable place to live that does not limit length of stay, along with services that promote housing stability-the combination known as "supportive housing"-ends homelessness among people with the greatest vulnerabilities, including people experiencing chronic homelessness.
+The City will amend the Code to allow permanent supportive housing and low barrier navigation centers by right in zones where multifamily and mixed uses are permitted, including nonresidential zones permitting multifamily uses in compliance with Government Codes 65660 and 65651 as amended by AB 2162 and SB 48, respectively.